REQUEST FOR INFORMATION (RFI) - INNOVATIVE CONCEPTS TO INCREASE THE UNREFUELED RANGE OF NAVAL TACTICAL AIRCRAFT

 Description

 The Department of Defense, specifically the Naval Air Systems Command (NAVAIR), is seeking innovative concepts to enhance the unrefueled range of naval tactical aircraft (TACAIR) through a Request for Information (RFI).
-The objective is to gather insights on affordable solutions that could extend the operational range of TACAIR, addressing various engineering disciplines such as lift enhancement, drag reduction, and fuel efficiency.
+The objective is to gather insights on affordable and effective solutions that could extend the operational range of TACAIR, addressing various engineering disciplines such as lift enhancement, drag reduction, and fuel efficiency.
 This initiative is crucial for improving naval capabilities in long-range precision strikes while ensuring the survivability of naval forces.
 Interested parties must submit their responses in a structured PowerPoint format by January 10, 2025, to the primary contact, Emily Schelling, at emily.d.schelling.civ@us.navy.mil, with additional technical inquiries directed to Matthew Cosner at matthew.s.cosner.civ@us.navy.mil.

 Point(s) of Contact